Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

-A six-month notice period at 6,000 monthly salary plus 500 of monthly benefits is worth 39,000 of guaranteed income — gross.
+A six-month notice period at 6,000 monthly salary plus 500 of monthly benefits is worth 39,000 of contractual income — gross.
 After 30% tax that is 27,300.
 Knowing this number changes how you weigh job offers with longer or shorter notice periods.

 How to use it